-Use the information on this page to assess the UX maturity of your team and your organization and to set specific goals for improving your UX maturity.
+Use the information on this page to assess the UX maturity and competency of your team and your organization and to set specific goals for improving your UX maturity.

 Overview of this page

 - A UX maturity scale for UX professionals

 - Competency scales